WaveProp/WaveProp/docs/src/Tutorials/soundsoft_scattering.md

      \Gamma = \{r(u) \cos(2\pi u), r(u)\sin(2\pi u))\in\mathbb R^2,u\in (0,1)\} \quad \text{where} \quad
      r(u) = 1 + 0.25 \cos(10\pi u)
 ```
-To implement this, we create a `ParametricBody` which has boundary given by the
+To implement this, we create a `ClosedEntity` which has boundary given by the
 aforementioned curve (represented as a `ParametricEntity`):
 ```@example soundsoft-scattering sound-soft-scattering
     using WaveProp.Geometry # import various geometry utility functions into namespace